A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Results and Discussion

 \section{Results and Discussion}

-This section reports the empirical performance of the rule-aware prompt framework on the CPS case study.
-We first present an ablation study on value-block design in the zero-shot setting, then compare different prompting and adaptation regimes, and finally assess a hybrid LLM detector.
-Throughout, the \emph{Z-score only} value block represents the proposed normalized design.
-The experimental configuration follows~\cite{LiuAD2025}, but here we focus explicitly on how the prompt architecture influences rule-grounded behavior.
+This section reports the empirical performance of the rule-aware prompt framework on the IEEE 118-bus case study.
+We first present an ablation study on value-block design in the zero-shot setting, then compare different prompting and adaptation regimes, and finally assess a hybrid LLM+DL detector.
+Throughout, the \emph{z-score-only} value block represents the proposed normalized design, and the analysis focuses explicitly on how the prompt architecture influences rule-grounded behavior on grid telemetry.